syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 ![](SfDataGrid_images/AlternatingStyle1.png)

-N> XamarinForms styles which have specified target type will not be applied in the internal components which is used under SfDataGrid.
+N> Xamarin.Forms.Style which has specified target type will not be applied to the internal components which are used in SfDataGrid.

 ## Border Customization